 Pickled vegetables are easy way to save leftover vegetables.
 I made them using cauliflower, peppers, fennel, onions, garlic and carrots.
 Put any veggies in a simple vinegar and oil brine.
-This post contains affiliate links.

 How many times has this happened to you?
 You buy vegetables for a recipe and don’t end up using all of it?
 For me, there is always a couple cauliflower florets left over after making my Cauliflower soup or Red Lentil Soup.

 Last week for thanksgiving, I made glazed baby carrots and didn’t end up using all of the carrots.
 I find it incredibly funny that I had 4 baby carrots leftover.